JessicaG/gatsby-starter-foundation/src/content/pages/index.md

   ctaLink: /contact
 ---

-High Five Supper Club is curated by food and drink enthusiasts, with the goal of sharing what might be in your neighbourhood worth exploring.
+High Five Dinner Club is curated by food and drink enthusiasts, with the goal of sharing what might be in your neighbourhood worth exploring.
 We hope you enjoy, and if you have a spot you think we should check out, let us know!